shan-alexander/data-engineering/CLOUD_FUNCTIONS.md

 **Desired Outcome**:

-A Cloud Function that using Golang to extract data from the API, backfill it into a BigQuery table for the past 20 years, but if the table is already backfilled, just ingest the newest data.
+A Cloud Function that uses Golang to extract data from the API, backfill it into a BigQuery table for the past 20 years, but if the table is already backfilled, just ingest the newest data.

 ## Step 2: Configure the Cloud Function.